John Settle: College statistics

-NFL Playing Career
+NFL playing career

-Settle signed with the Atlanta Falcons as an undrafted free agent and played six seasons in the NFL.
-In his first four with Atlanta 1987-1990 he was named to a Pro Bowl selection in 1988, when he accumulated 1,594 yards of offense (1,024 rushing and 570 receiving) and became the first undrafted free agent in NFL history to rush for 1,000 yards in a season.
-His final two seasons he spent in Washington where he played for Washington’s Super Bowl-winning team in 1991.
+Settle signed with the Atlanta Falcons as an undrafted free agent in 1987 and played six seasons in the NFL.
+In his first four with Atlanta from 1987 to 1990, he was named to a Pro Bowl selection in 1988, when he accumulated 1,594 yards of offense (1,024 rushing and 570 receiving) and became the first undrafted free agent in NFL history to rush for 1,000 yards in a season.
+His final two seasons he spent in Washington where he played for Washington's Super Bowl-winning team in 1991.

 Coaching career

-John began his coaching career at his alma mater in 1994 serving as the team’s running backs coach.
+John began his coaching career at his alma mater in 1994 serving as the team's running backs coach.
 Settle had a three-year stint coaching in the NFL as an offensive assistant from 1995-1997 with the Cleveland Browns and the Baltimore Ravens (when they moved) under head coaches Bill Belichick and Ted Marchibroda.

 Settle then coached running backs at Fresno State from 1998–2005, where he tutored six 1,000-yard rushers.
 Some of the players he coached included: Jaime Kimbrough, Paris Gaines, Derrick Ward, Rodney Davis, Dwayne Wright, Bryson Sumlin, and Wendell Mathis.
 In 2006 he took the job as running backs coach at Wisconsin where he coached until 2010 when he once again returned to the NFL.
 In 2011 and 2012 John was the running backs coach in Carolina for the Panthers.
 In 2013 he returned to Cleveland and was the Browns running backs coach.
 In 2014 he returned to coaching collegiately at Pitt where he coached James Conner to 2014 ACC Player of the Year honors.
 He then returned to Wisconsin under head coach Paul Chryst and coached the running backs there from 2015 to 2020.
 Some of the players he coached included: Corey Clement, Dare Ogunbowale, Jonathan Taylor.
-In 2021 John went to the SEC to coach at Kentucky as the team’s running backs coach and co special teams coordinator.
+In 2021 John went to the SEC to coach at Kentucky as the team's running backs coach and co special teams coordinator.
+After leaving Kentucky, in March 2023 Settle was named the running backs coach at Rice.